How to apply for Love Island 2019

 So if you fancy applying for next year’s series in a bid to find love, here’s how you could make it happen.

-Applications for the 2019 series are yet to open, but they are likely to start in December this year.
+This year’s series was so successful, applications for the 2019 series have already opened following last night’s final.

+READ: Love Island 2018: Twitter reacts in the BEST way as Dani Dyer and Jack Fincham are crowned winners

-Just like this year, applications will be through a form on the ITV website.
+Just like this year, applications will be through a form on the ITV website, before 30 April 2019.

-With the conditions likely to be the same as 2018, wannabe Islanders should be over 18, have a valid UK passport and must be available for filming for up to 10 weeks over the summer.
+Wannabe Islanders should be over 18, have a valid UK passport, not live with or be related to an ITV employee and must be available for filming for up to 10 weeks over the summer.

 Casting for the latest series, ITV said: ‘ITV2 are looking for vibrant singles from across the UK who want to head to the sun, in search of a summer of love.